 Digital art is created through the use of a computer and software.
-Digital art can encompass tablet drawings, graphic images, animations and videos, Virtual Reality art, enhanced photographs, 3D sculptures, and digital paintings.
+Digital art can include tablet drawings, graphic images, animations and videos, Virtual Reality art, enhanced photographs, 3D sculptures, and digital paintings.

-Most digital art can only exist physically if printed on paper, or, in the case of 3D sculpture, printed by a 3D printer.
+Most digital art can only exist physically if printed on media (such as paper), or, in the case of 3D sculpture, printed by a 3D printer.
 Some digital art (such as animations, video, and VR) can never exist physically, and must be viewed on an electronic device.
 NFTs (art certified by a blockchain token) generally fall into this latter category.

-However, a digital painting is intended to emulate (and replace) traditional painting techniques like acrylic, oil, or watercolour.
+A digital painting is intended to emulate (and replace) traditional painting techniques like acrylic, oil, or watercolour.
 The artist develops a graphic concept from an image in his imagination (or reality) using a computer or tablet device.
 The process is similar to painting with traditional materials, and results in very painterly aesthetics that emulate brush strokes and other attributes of traditional painting.
-The result is printed on canvas or watercolour paper, and can then be treated in the same way as any traditional painting.
+The result, once printed on canvas or watercolour paper, can be treated in the same way as any traditional painting.

 Common Myths About Digital Painting

-1. The computer makes the art, the artist does almost nothing.
+1. The computer creates the art — the artist does almost nothing

 Digital paintings can take as long to produce as traditional paintings (most of Garr's paintings take at least a week, and sometimes up to a month, to create).

-Not so!
-For example, many of Garr's digital paintings are of imagery you cannot see in the real world, and could not be photographed.
-Some digital paintings (landscapes and portraits are good examples) might be based on a photo, but traditional artists often do the same.
+Many of Garr's digital paintings are of imagery from his imagination that you simply cannot see in the real world, and could not possibly be photographed.
+Some digital paintings (landscapes and portraits are good examples) might be based on a reference photo, but traditional artists often do the same.

 If you think that all you have to do is import a photo into some software, and then just "paint over it," you should try to do this.